telia-oss/concourse-tasks/README.md

-# Divx Concourse Tasks
+# Concourse Tasks

 This repository contains reusable concourse tasks.
 Tasks in Concourse are essentially build steps which are run within a container, and can be based off any image found on Docker Hub or in a private repository.
 This means that we get reproducible environments, and that tasks can be written in any language we'd like.

 The goal is to create tasks for common operations once in this repository, and then reuse them